 I highly recommend this instrument if you often make sci-fi or action music and are a fan of electronic sounds.
 Similarly, the soundscapes and rhythmic themes also come in handy for producing pop and dance music.

-5. NI Cinematic: Rise & Hit (Kontakt Library)
+6. Native Instruments Cinematic: Rise & Hit (Kontakt Library)

 Rise and Hit is a massive collection of cinematic and orchestral sounds created by Native Instruments.

 This Kontakt instrument is perfect for adding tension to your tracks.
 It has over 650 Risers and over 1000 Hits, all created from a wide range of sources within the over 8GB library.

 - Built-in Effects

 Within Rising and Hit, many built-in effects help you shape your sounds.
 There are fine-tuning controls, compression, saturation, multiple EQs, 26 different filters, dynamic controls, distortion controls, and classic reverbs and delays.
 All these effects can be used on each layer for even more control over the sounds you create.

 - Multiple sample lengths.

 Each built-in sound within Rising & Hit has multiple sample lengths.
 This means that once you’ve found a sound you like, you can use it in multiple ways.
 So whether you want a quick Woosh-type riser or a slowly built-up riser, then Rise & Hit has you covered, and the quality of the sounds will not be affected, no matter how long or short.

 - The Interface/Design